 The Sword and Shield is one of Monster Hunter's more dependable weapons.
-It might not excel at anything but it's got a decent combination of mobility, combos, and damage that make it a good option both for beginners and to master overall.
+It might not excel at anything but it's got a decent combination of mobility, combos, and damage making it a good option both for beginners and to master overall.
 Because you're so mobile, the shield is best used for stunning bashes, as you can easily move and evade, and overall it gives up on big flashy surprises in favor of just getting the job done.
 You only have to master a few simple combos to get the most out of it and because most of its moves are faster, you won't miss quick monsters with slow wind-ups.
 Its backstep charge move is also great for both making space, closing gaps, and landing a good run of damage if you can connect all the blows it unleashes.
 One of its wirebug moves, Windmill, is also a useful trick to have, slashing your attacks 360 degrees, which is great for crowd control or dealing damage at almost any angle.

 The Hammer is in interesting compromise if you want high damage and mobility.
-It's a real heavy hitter and focuses on blunt damage to stun monsters, but despite its size you're actually still pretty mobile while carrying it.
-Its various moves have a fairly decent speed although it lacks reach and guard options.
+It's a real heavy hitter and focuses on blunt damage to stun monsters, but despite its size you're still pretty mobile while carrying it.
+Its various moves have a fairly decent speed, although it lacks reach and guard options.
 To get the best from it you need to charge its attacks, which you can do while moving, and unleash them to pound a monster's head or body to exhaust and stun it quickly.

-The Hunting Horn is really a support weapon best used in teams.
+The Hunting Horn is a support weapon best used in teams.
 It deals blunt damage and works well enough as a weapon, although it's not got the best attack stats, amount of moves, or speed.
 However, its real strength comes from the buffs you can use by playing notes as you attack.
 In Rise this process has been simplified to a few simple attacks that can boost abilities like defense, attack, moment and open up combos for more powerful buffs.
 It definitely is a weapon that works best as part of a larger team strategy.

-The Charge Blade is another complex weapon that takes time to master if you really want to maximise its potential.
+The Charge Blade is another complex weapon that takes time to learn if you really want to maximise its potential.
 Like the Switch Axe it has two forms, along with a phial system to add in elemental damage.
 This time the options are a sword and shield configuration that has good movement and protective guard options, and an axe option which is slower, more powerful, and dishes out elemental damage.
 Again, not a good choice for a beginner because of the various combinations to switch between and master.

-This is another weapon best left alone unless you really know what it's doing.
-That's mainly because its chief power comes from its ability to launch and recall special insects, called kinsects, that gather extracts from monsters that can boost attack, speed, and knockback protection.
+This is another weapon best left alone unless you know what it's doing.
+That's mainly because its chief power comes from its ability to launch and recall special insects, called kinsects, that gather extracts from monsters to boost attack, speed, and knockback protection.
 In terms of raw weapon abilities the Glaive is an incredibly mobile weapon, using vaults and dashes to move through the air with great fluidity.
 Its attacks, however, are best used on the ground with slashing combos to deal damage.
 The insect part sees you launching kinsects at monsters to harvest stat boosting extracts, as well deal damage and leave powders that deal elemental damage.
 Given that there's a lot to make use of here, and there are numerous kinsects with their own properties and nuances to choose between, this isn't really a beginners button mashing option.

-The Bow is very much about highly mobile ranged damage and status effects.
+The Bow is about highly mobile ranged damage and status effects.
 You're able to apply coating to your arrows that can boost damage, or inflict things like poison, paralysis stun, and so on.
-It's a fast weapon generally but you can also charge shots not only by holding fire but by dashing, meaning you can both reposition or avoid attacks while building damage.
+It's a fast weapon but you can also charge shots not only by holding fire but by dashing, meaning you can both reposition or avoid attacks while building damage.
 There's also the arc shot, which applies an effect over an area.
 In Rise these are all support arrows that can buff health, prevent knockbacks and increase affinity (critical chance).